JohnDorsey/PyCellEliminationRun/readme.md

         -move caching to new classes - compose cachedSpline2d(Spline) and cachedSplineND(Spline).

+      -allow Spline cache settings to be chosen automatically.

       -add bound corner touch header features to make the CER codec easily able to compress its own output.

       -add automatic catalogue edits / editing functions for different situations like monotonic data.